History of Kashmir: 1947

 Ranbir Singh's grandson Hari Singh, who had ascended the throne of Kashmir in 1925, was the reigning monarch in 1947 at the conclusion of British rule of the subcontinent and the subsequent partition of the British Indian Empire into the newly independent Dominion of India and Dominion of Pakistan.
 An internal revolt began in the Poonch region against oppressive taxation by the Maharaja.
 In August, Maharaja's forces fired upon demonstrations in favour of Kashmir joining Pakistan, burned whole villages and massacred innocent people.
 The Poonch rebels declared an independent government of "Azad" Kashmir on 24 October.
 Rulers of Princely States were encouraged to accede their States to either Dominion – India or Pakistan, taking into account factors such as geographical contiguity and the wishes of their people.
-In 1947, Kashmir's population was "77% Muslim and 20% Hindu".
+In 1947, Jammu and Kashmir's population was "77% Muslim and 20% Hindu".
 To postpone making a hurried decision, the Maharaja signed a standstill agreement with Pakistan, which ensured continuity of trade, travel, communication, and similar services between the two.
 Such an agreement was pending with India.
 Following huge riots in Jammu, in October 1947, Pashtuns from Pakistan's North-West Frontier Province recruited by the Poonch rebels, invaded Kashmir, along with the Poonch rebels, allegedly incensed by the atrocities against fellow Muslims in Poonch and Jammu.
-The tribesmen engaged in looting and killing along the way.Pathan Tribal Invasion into Kashmir The ostensible aim of the guerilla campaign was to frighten Hari Singh into submission.
+The tribesmen engaged in looting and killing along the way.
+The ostensible aim of the guerilla campaign was to frighten Hari Singh into submission.
 Instead the Maharaja appealed to the Government of India for assistance, and the Governor-General Lord Mountbatten agreed on the condition that the ruler accede to India.
 Once the Maharaja signed the Instrument of Accession, Indian soldiers entered Kashmir and drove the Pakistani-sponsored irregulars from all but a small section of the state.
 India accepted the accession, regarding it provisional until such time as the will of the people can be ascertained.
 Kashmir leader Sheikh Abdullah endorsed the accession as ad hoc which would be ultimately decided by the people of the State.
 He was appointed the head of the emergency administration by the Maharaja.
 The Pakistani government immediately contested the accession, suggesting that it was fraudulent, that the Maharaja acted under duress and that he had no right to sign an agreement with India when the standstill agreement with Pakistan was still in force.